Click to apply online for teaching position.

 • The infant/toddler curriculum is individualized to meet the physical, intellectual, and social-emotional needs of each child.

-EHS Home Based Option:
+EHS Home Based:

 • The home based program option is unique and effective because it allows qualified staff to provide services to children and families in the environment where they are most comfortable and familiar with, so they can support the learning opportunities children experience every day when they use household items and participate in daily routines.